How to Clean a Dishwasher

 Here are some other tips to help care for your dishwasher:

 • If you have a garbage disposal, run it before you run your dishwasher.
 Both appliances use the same drain, so you want to be sure it’s clear before starting the dishwasher.
-If you’ve ever seen water and debris come back up into your sink while the dishwasher is running, it’s because you’ve forgotten this step.
+If you’ve ever seen water and debris come back up into your sink while the dishwasher is running, it may be because you’ve forgotten this step.

 • Run the water at your kitchen sink until it gets hot, then start your dishwasher.
 The detergent and the appliance itself work best if the water is hot from the beginning of the cycle.